Green Bean Casserole

 - 1 cup finely chopped yellow onion

-- 2 cloves garlic, minced
+- 3 cloves garlic, minced

-- ¼ cup flour
+- ¼ cup all-purpose flour

-- 1 cup low-sodium chicken or vegetable broth
+- 1 cup low sodium chicken broth, or vegetable broth

-- ½ cup half-n-half
+- ½ cup whole milk

-- ½ tsp. salt
+- ½ teaspoon salt

-- ¼ tsp. freshly ground black pepper
+- ¼ teaspoon black pepper

-- ¾ cup grated cheddar cheese
+- ⅓ cup grated Parmesan cheese

-- Preheat oven to 350 degrees F. Lightly spray a baking dish with cooking spray.
+- Preheat oven to 350° F. Lightly grease a 13x9-inch baking dish.

 - Bring a large pot of water to a boil.
-Add green beans and boil for about 4 minutes, until crisp-tender.
-Transfer cooked green beans to a large bowl of ice water.
-Let cool in ice water for 5 minutes, then drain in a colander.
-Dry out the large bowl and place the dried green beans in it.
+Add the green beans and boil for about 4 minutes, or until crisp-tender.
+Drain and transfer the cooked green beans to a large bowl of ice water.
+Let cool in the ice water for 5 minutes, then drain well in a colander.
+Once dried, transfer the green beans to the prepared baking dish.

 - To make homemade breadcrumbs: Preheat oven to 300 degrees F. In a food processor, process 4 slices whole-wheat bread until you have fine crumbs.
-Lay crumbs on a rimmed baking sheet and place in the preheated oven until dry and very lightly golden, about 15 minutes.
+Lay crumbs on a rimmed baking sheet and bake in the preheated oven until dry and very lightly golden, about 15 minutes.
 Stir after 10 minutes to help crumbs brown evenly.
 Unused breadcrumbs can be stored in the freezer.